Using Financial Statements For Business Decisions

 • Liquidity Assessment: The balance sheet provides data crucial for analyzing the liquidity of a business, which is essential for meeting short-term obligations.
 Key ratios like the current ratio and quick ratio derived from the balance sheet can indicate the financial health of the business in terms of liquidity.

-• Cash Flow Management: The cash flow statement is instrumental in planning and forecasting the cash requirements of the business.
+• Cash Flow Management: The cash flow statement is instrumental in and forecasting the cash requirements of the business.
 Effective cash flow management can prevent liquidity crises and support the planning for new projects or expansions.

 • Cost Management: Identify areas where costs can be reduced without impacting product quality.